-We have a permanent vacancy for a Lighting Supervisor to join our Lighting department.
+We are currently recruiting for a Lighting Supervisor to join our Lighting team on a Permanent contract.

 - Act as a team leader, giving technical advice and instruction to lighting staff as necessary, to help develop skills and suggest any relevant training

-- Support the Head of Lighting & A/V in maintaining an efficient, skilled, professional department.
+- Support the Head of Lighting in maintaining an efficient, skilled and professional department

 Knowledge, Skills and Experience